Enter Total Assets and Shareholders' Equity to compute:

 In the three-step DuPont decomposition, ROE = Net Profit Margin × Asset Turnover × Equity Multiplier.
 EM captures the leverage component in that breakdown.

-If Equity = 0, EM is undefined (division by zero).
+If Equity = 0, EM is not defined (division by zero).
 If Equity < 0, EM becomes negative and the usual “higher = more leverage” interpretation breaks—flag and analyze capital structure separately.
 Compute Assets and Equity from the same consolidated statement set; under IFRS, equity is the residual interest (Assets − Liabilities), so ensure inputs are consistent.

 The calculator divides Total Assets by Shareholders’ Equity; when a period is selected, it uses average balances ((Beginning + Ending)/2) for both Assets and Equity to reduce timing bias and match common ratio definitions.
 Results are unitless (currency cancels), and percentages (e.g., equity ratio) are scaled by 100.